 My one sore point here would be the clarity of the highs which are fine, but not truly great when compared to other earbuds in the $100 price range.
 That said, giving up a little clarity in the highs for some solid ANC is a fair trade in my book.

-Should you buy the Razer Hammerhead USB-C ANC in 2020?
+Should you buy the Razer Hammerhead USB-C ANC?

 Read next: Best USB-C headphones